By: Team AY1920S1-CS2103T-W12-4 Since: Sep 2019 Licence: MIT

 Add a transaction using the

-command and exit IchiFund. -
+addcommand and exit IchiFund. -

 Double-click the jar file.